-You can advance from one channel to another by releasing the Valet /Program button and tapping it to advance channels and then HOLDING it.
-For example, if you want to program Channel Three after programming Channel One, release the Valet®/Program button.
-Press it twice and release it to advance to Channel Three.
+You can advance from one channel to another by releasing the Valet /Program switch and tapping it to advance channels and then holding it.
+For example, if you want to program Channel 3 after programming Channel 1, release the Valet/Program switch.
+Press it twice and release it to advance to Channel 3.
 Then press it once more and HOLD it.
 The siren will chirp three times to confirm it is ready to receive the code from the transmitter.